CONSTITUTION & BYLAWS

 (c) Written promises to pay money, not including checks rendered in the ordinary business of the Society, must bear the signature of the President or, in his or her absence, the Vice-President.
 Such written promises ordinarily shall have the approval of two-thirds (2/3) of the Board of Directors and of the Chair of the Finance Committee.
 In the event that immediate action regarding significant financial commitments is required between regularly scheduled meetings of the Board of Directors, the Executive Committee, in consultation with the Finance Chairperson, are empowered to make such financial commitments when all members of the Executive Committee unanimously agree.
 If there is any dissenting vote, then the approval of two-thirds (2/3) of the Board of Directors will be required.

 SECTION 2.
-The incoming President shall appoint Chairpersons for each of the Society’s Standing Committees, as required.
-Exceptions are those of the Ethics Chair as well as the Future Program Chair and Local Arrangements Chair who will be appointed by the incoming Vice-President who will then preside at the time of the Annual Scientific meeting two years thereafter when the Scientific Program and Local Arrangements will be executed by his/her appointees.
+The incoming President shall appoint Chairpersons for each of the Society’s Standing Committees, as required, except for the Chairperson of the Ethics Committee who will be appointed by the Vice-President.
 All committee chairs serve at the discretion of the President and Vice-President.
 The Women in Andrology Chair will be elected in the manner described in the Standard Operating Procedures for the Women in Andrology.
 Appointments shall be made prior to the Annual Business Meeting and shall have the approval of the majority of the Board of Directors.
 Committee chairs should to the best of their abilities follow the guidelines described in the Standard Operating Procedures.
 The President may appoint Chairpersons to ad hoc Committees as considered necessary for the proper execution of the business of the Society.
 Whenever possible, one member of the Board of Directors shall be appointed to membership of each Standing Committee.

 SECTION 3.
 Chairpersons may be appointed to consecutive terms as desired by consecutive Presidents.
 The minimum terms of office of the Chairpersons of each of the Standing Committees and the duties of the Committees shall be as follows: